 There are two types of federal student loans for undergraduates: subsidized and unsubsidized.
 Subsidized loans are given to those with more financial need.
 In this case, the government pays the accrued interest while the student is still in school and during periods of deferment, saving a substantial amount of money.
 The government does not pay the interest while the student is in school for unsubsidized loans, on the other hand.
 Students and their parents have the option, however, to pay the accrued interest themselves.

 To take out federal student loans, you simply have to fill out the FAFSA, as mentioned above, and accept them through the school’s website.
 If you are offered both an unsubsidized and subsidized loan, always take the subsidized loan first.
 The term length (repayment period) on federal student loans is 10 years.
 Note that there are programs such as Federal Consolidation and private refinancing.
-Federal consolidation allows you to combine your loans with a new weighted interest rate, and student loan refinancing with a private lender allows you to combine your loans with a new interest rate or term length.
+Federal consolidation allows you to combine your loans with a new weighted interest rate, and student loan refinancing with a private lender allows you to combine your loans with a new interest rate based on your credit.

 Each year, you will be required to fill out the FAFSA again and will have the option to take out additional loans.
 Only take out what you truly need, and be sure to make sure all of the loan money is going towards your child’s required expenses, such as tuition, room and board, and books.